petervanrijt/lyumjevsummary/index.md

 In our setup, we use:

 + <a href="https://www.accu-chek.nl/insight-classic" target="_blank">Accu-Chek Insight pump</a>;
-+ Lyumjev U100 insulin pens (make sure you Lyumjev, instead of Lispro);
++ Lyumjev U100 insulin pens (make sure you use Lyumjev, instead of Lispro);
 + AndroidAPS (latest version, currently <a href="https://github.com/nightscout/AndroidAPS/releases/tag/2.8.2" target="_blank">2.8.2</a>);
 + Ypsomed ampuls, which you need to fill yourself using the insulin pens.